BrendanMYoung/ApiModuleConnector/README.md

-# React Functional Component Library
+# React Functional Component Library - V0.0.1

+Define an interface & re-use forever!

-A 'plug and play' react functional component library to reduce programming time by handling state management.
+A 'plug and play' react functional component library to reduce programming time by handling server-sided state management for a given interface.

-This is currently just a passion project of mine to get into the world of open source development.
-I am making functional components and uses based on my own personal experience to help developers bring react code into production faster.
+This is currently just a passion project of mine to get into the world of open source development, and become a better developer in the process.
+I am making functional components based on my own personal experience to help myself & others bring react code to production faster.
+Aka spend more time on layouts than managing your state!

+Why build this?
+I often found more component-based libraries for react and had to often craft my own solutions for managing state.
+This project is a combination of my ambition and expertise within React to build a project

 Have feature requests/questions?
 Feel free to message me on [LinkedIn](https://www.linkedin.com/in/brendan-young-357a8720b/)!
 I will try to get back to you

 ## FormBuilder

-FormBuilder is a functional component that handles state management of an interfaced object and generates a form field to use while also handling the state management of the class.
+FormBuilder is a functional component that handles ALL state management of an interfaced object.

+It will generate a form field that you can use to create or edit an object!
+Will also have the ability to hook up to create and update endpoints

+It is must useful for in-line or modal/dialog based creation of objects.

 ## Roadmap

 #### FormBuilder:
-- Ability to hook up to CRUD based endpoints.
+- Hook up to CRUD based endpoints for creation, deletion, and update of a given interface

 - Callback function on submission to update or refresh a list of entities.

+- Custom layouts ??

-#### FormFields - TBD
+#### FormFields
-- Change out specific data types/interfaces with your own custom form fields
+- Support for date pickers, multi select, select,

+- Server sided rendering options

-- Create/define custom component fields & layouts
+- Create/define custom FormFields that are configurable for complex-nested objects

 #### CRUDEngine - TBD